source-foundry/fdiff/README.md

 Python source files are linted with `flake8`.
 See the Makefile `test-lint` target for details.

-### Source file static type checks

-Static type checks are performed on Python source files with `pytype`.
-See the Makefile `test-type-check` target for details.

 ### Testing

-The project runs continuous integration testing on [Travis CI](https://travis-ci.org/source-foundry/fdiff) and [Appveyor CI](https://ci.appveyor.com/project/chrissimpkins/fdiff) with the `pytest` and `tox` testing toolchain.
+The project runs continuous integration testing on the GitHub Actions service with the `pytest` toolchain.
 Test modules are located in the `tests` directory of the repository.

 Local testing by Python interpreter version can be performed with the following command executed from the root of the repository: